 Is there disabled access?

 To access the studio and bathroom facilities, there are a couple of steps (bathroom facility is in our bungalow, however there is a step onto the patio area).
+There is about 30 mtrs of grass to cross between the main property and the studio.
 Please contact me to discuss further.

 What food and drink do you provide?

 There will be continuous access to hot and cold drinks and biscuits.
 Please bring your own packed lunch.
 Fridge space will be available, as well as access to a microwave and oven.
 Alternatively, the lovely Hillcrest farm shop, café & deli is just 5 minutes drive away.
 Hillcrest provide a range of hot and cold meals, catering for Vegetarians and Vegans.
 We will have an hour for lunch.